One-Second Voice-to-Voice Latency with Modal, Pipecat, and Open Models

 SmallWebRTCTransport is a free, open source peer-to-peer (P2P) WebRTC transport built on aiortc that provides end to end encryption and low latencies.
 A great option for one-on-one conversations with a bot.

-If you want to build an app with multi-user rooms, support a large number of globally distributed clients, or otherwise need an ultra-performant transport layer, it’s just a few lines of code to swap from SmallWebRTC to Daily’s proprietary global mesh network.
+If you want to build an app with multi-user rooms, support a large number of globally distributed clients, or otherwise need an ultra-performant transport layer, it’s just a few lines of code to swap from SmallWebRTC to a proprietary network.
+Daily, with the support of the community, maintains Pipecat as vendor neutral, so you while you can use Daily’s global mesh network, Pipecat also supports several other transport options.
+For example, you can integrate Pipecat directly with Twilio.

 Custom Services